ReactMrk/theoryExamples/README.md

-# sessionExamples
+# Theory Examples
-Repository to hold examples of the react course
+Repository to hold examples of the react course theory sessions